Finding full text in PDF or html

 1. The article is linked to full text from the citation record in the database.
 You may see the Adobe Acrobat PDF symbol or "html full text" after the citation, abstract and subject headings.

-2. Click on in the citation record.
-You will be connected immediately to the article or to the publisher's page for the article where you can select PDF.
+2. Click on PDF or "Full text" in the citation record.
+You will be connected immediately to the article or to the publisher's page for the article where you can then select PDF.
 If the University Libraries does not subscribe to the journal, you will see a page offering you the option to perform a quick search of the library catalog which includes records of all journal holdings owned by the University Libraries.
 By clicking on “Search the library catalog by Title,” you can verify that electronic access is not available.
 You may also discover that print holdings are held in one or more of the Rutgers libraries.
 This may influence your decision to check the shelf or request an electronic copy of the article.